 What Is Multistreaming?

-Now instead of having one platform, picture multiple platforms.
-Instead of just Facebook Live, imagine streaming the same content to Youtube, Twitch, and LinkedIn Live — all at the same time.
+Now instead of having one platform, picture multiple platforms broadcasting your video all at once.
+Instead of just Facebook Live, imagine streaming the same live broadcast to YouTube, Twitch, and LinkedIn Live — simultaneously.
 Multistreaming is expanding the streaming process to include multiple systems.
-In other words, you can stream simultaneously to multiple audiences instead of just your audience on one platform.
+In other words, you can broadcast simultaneously to multiple audiences instead of just your audience on one platform.

 So that you don’t get confused, multistreaming gets referred to as “simulcasting”, “multicasting”, or “multi-destination streaming” as well.
-These terms refer to the same concept of streaming to multiple destinations simultaneously.
+These terms refer to the same concept of streaming on multiple platforms simultaneously.

 Benefits of Multistreaming

 Let’s briefly cover the countless benefits of multistreaming.
-The benefits of going live on multiple platforms include multiplying your audience, avoiding technological problems, and attracting new viewers.
+The benefits of going live online on multiple platforms simultaneously include multiplying your audience, avoiding technological problems, and attracting new viewers.

-Multiply your audience: Although there’s potential overlap in audience members, you’re likely to have unique followers on any individual platform where you could live stream.
-By broadcasting your stream on multiple platforms simultaneously, you maximize your potential audience while also giving your core fan base additional chances to catch your live stream.
+• Multiply your audience: Although there’s potential overlap in audience members, you’re likely to have unique followers on any individual platform where you could go live online.
+By sharing your live broadcast on multiple platforms simultaneously, you maximize your potential audience while also giving your core fan base additional chances to catch your live stream.

-Avoiding tech problems: If you are live streaming and something goes wrong with the tech, whether it’s your fault or not, people aren’t going to sit around and wait for the problem to sort itself out.
-You spread the risk out when you stream on multiple platforms at once.
-If one platform has problems, your stream won’t be interrupted completely.
+• Avoiding tech problems: If you are live streaming online and something goes wrong with the tech, whether it’s your fault or not, people aren’t going to sit around and wait for the problem to sort itself out.
+You spread the risk out when you stream on multiple platforms simultaneously.
+If one platform has problems, your broadcast won’t be interrupted completely.

-Potentially attracting new viewers: Every platform that allows users to live stream has its own system to keep users engaged.
-When you live stream on Youtube, for example, they will suggest your content to people who might like it.
+• Potentially attracting new viewers: Every platform that allows users to live broadcast has its own system to keep users engaged.
+When you go live online on YouTube, for example, they will suggest your content to people who might like it.
 Increasing the number of simultaneous live streams increases the likelihood that new users will have the chance to engage with it.

-Great for those just getting started: It’s harder for individuals and businesses just getting started with streaming to gain followers on specific platforms.
+• Great for those just getting started: It’s harder for individuals and businesses just getting started with streaming to grow their following on specific platforms.
 For example, Twitch makes it much tougher than other platforms for newbies to gain some momentum.
-So if your end goal is to have a strong Twitch following, it might not be a bad idea to multi-stream to other platforms that make it easier to build a following in the early days.
+So if your end goal is to have a strong Twitch following, it might not be a bad idea to go live online on other platforms that make it easier to build a following in the early days.

-It makes you censor-proof: You are at risk of being shut down or issued warnings/ strikes if your content doesn’t satisfy the regulations of a specific platform.
+• It makes you censor-proof: You are at risk of being shut down or issued warnings/ strikes if your content doesn’t satisfy the regulations of a specific platform.
 Even if you don’t talk about or show controversial topics, you might still suffer the wrath of sensor boards if you have music in the background or specific copyrighted images.
-By multi-streaming, you can continue broadcasting even if you’ve been temporarily blocked from one platform.
+By using multiple online platforms simultaneously, you can continue broadcasting even if you’ve been temporarily blocked from one platform.

 When to Use Streaming on Multiple Platforms

-Streaming on multiple platforms allows you to reach a wider audience with much less time and work.
-One of the biggest reasons to use multistreaming is to grow your audience by giving the most people access to your live stream.
+Streaming on multiple platforms simultaneously allows you to reach a wider audience online with much less time and work.
+One of the biggest reasons to use multistreaming is to grow your online audience by giving the most people access to your live stream.

 What Are the Reasons to Not Multi-Stream?